|Number of countries

 Multihop VPN can provide some protection against end-to-end timing attacks against the end server, but will always result in a major loss of speed.
 We think the privacy/security benefits of multi-hop VPN are limited, but we know this can be more important to some users than others.

 Surfshark is a great VPN service.
 It keeps no logs, is reasonably fast, and offers great technical security with no IP leaks.
-The fact that it offers a large selection of servers is good, but the fact that they are all secure bare metal servers is even better.
+The fact that it offers a large selection of servers is good, and the fact that they are all diskless servers that can be instantly wiped is fantastic.

-The extras on offer, such as multihop VPN,”Cleanweb”, and WiFi-connect, are decent additions.
-Although none of them are killer features, they are nice to have and the collection is growing all the time, which improves Surfshark's already great value proposition.
+The extras on offer, such as multi-hop VPN, Cleanweb, and Wi-Fi-connect, are decent additions that many users will find helpful depending on what they are using the service for.
+Although none of these are killer features, they are nice to have and the collection is growing all the time, which improves Surfshark's already great value proposition.